 - The Alaska Airlines Visa offers a $99 companion certificate annually

-- The Starwood American Express offers fifteen towards elite status annually
+- The Marriott Bonvoy American Express Card offers fifteen towards elite status annually

 But I think the key for many is to find a card with a low annual fee that maximizes your bonuses in a category that you spend a considerable amount in annually.
 Then, while it’s probably common sense to most of you, be sure that the additional points earned outweigh the annual fee.